bohdanbobrowski/blog2epub/README.md

 - command line (CLI) and graphic user interface (GUI)
 - script downloads all text contents of selected blog to epub file,
 - if it's possible, it includes post comments,
-- images are resized (to 400x300px) and converted to grayscale,
+- images are downsized (to maximum 800/600px) and converted to grayscale,
 - one post = one epub chapter,
 - chapters are sorted by date ascending,
 - cover is generated automatically from downloaded images.